shanthi1999/web-dev-error-solutions/errors/javascript/handling-asynchronous-operations-in-node-js-with-async-await/README.md

+# 🐞 Handling Asynchronous Operations in Node.js with Async/Await

 This document addresses a common issue in Node.js development: managing asynchronous operations to prevent race conditions and ensure data integrity.
 Specifically, we'll focus on a scenario where multiple asynchronous functions need to be executed sequentially, and their results are dependent on each other.
 Failure to handle this correctly can lead to unpredictable behavior and errors.